Nisarg1112/Django-Ecommerce-Website/README.md

    `redis 127.0.0.1:6379>` then,
    type `PING` and hit Enter.
 8. You should see output as `PONG`.
 If that's the case then now you are good to go!
+9. Create an account on `https://app.sendgrid.com/`
+10. Get an api key from your account, You can refer their Official <a href="https://docs.sendgrid.com/ui/account-and-settings/api-keys">Documentation</a> for creating an api key
+11. Create a `.env` File. and write following code `SENDGRID_API_KEY = '{PASTE_YOUR_API_KEY_HERE}'`
-8. Open cmd and write following commands<br>
+12. Open cmd and write following commands<br>
    `cd mac`
-9.  following command will perform required migrations `python manage.py migrate`
+13. following command will perform required migrations `python manage.py migrate`
-11. following command will start a local server `python manage.py runserver`
+14. following command will start a local server `python manage.py runserver`
-11. Now, We are all set to go!
+15. Now, We are all set to go!
 Enjoyy😎!

 ## 🙋‍♂️ Helpdesk